 Zentral requires at leat one domain name resolving to the IP address of the launched instance.
-If you want to ship logs with filebeat, and experiment with the MDM, you will need a second domain name (to separate the endpoints requiring client certificate authentication).
+If you want to experiment with the MDM, you will need a second domain name (to separate the endpoints requiring client certificate authentication).

 - In the Google Cloud console, find the public IP address of the instance that is starting.
 No need to wait for the instance to be fully up.

-- Use this IP to setup a first required A record. (zentral.example.com for the rest of this tutorial)
+- Use this IP to setup the required A record. (zentral.example.com for the rest of this tutorial)

-- Test the resolution of these records!
+- Test the resolution of this record!
 You cannot move on to the next section before they are setup.